DimensionDev/Mask-Docs/docs/web3/connection.md

 #### Parameters

 1. message - `string`.
 Data to sign.
 A UTF8 string.
 1. signType - `string`.
 Switch between multiple sign algorithms.
-The default value for EVM is `personalSign` and support typed data sign (v4) with `typedDataSign`.
+The default value for EVM is `personalSign` and supports typed data sign (v4) with `typedDataSign`.
 1. initial - `Web3ConnectionOptions`.
-An optional options to override the connection settings.
+An optional object to override the connection settings.

 #### Returns